-The Name Service Switch (NSS) is a scheme that allows the local machine to connect and use different name resolution mechanisms e.g. local files, LDAP, DNS, NIS (Network Information Service), NIS+.
+The Name Service Switch (NSS) is a scheme that allows the local machine to connect and use different name resolution mechanisms e.g. local files, LDAP, DNS, NIS, NIS+.
+It is used by the OS resolver libraries.

 /etc/nsswitch.conf NSS configuration file.

-NSS configuration file.
 Each line specifies a database name, followed by the list of possible sources, which will be tried in order to perform name resolution.